Roadmap

 Add support for alternative transport mechanisms beyond HTTP/REST.

 We welcome community input on prioritization.
-Feel free to open an issue or join the discussion on GitHub!
+Feel free to open an issue or join the discussion on Discord!